FREQUENTLY ASKED QUESTIONS

 It depends on your motivation.
 Some students are out interviewing for jobs while attending class and have already lined them up by the time they finish.

 Don’t worry.
 You can stay as long as you like, at no additional charge.
 We want you to be totally confident in your bartending skills.
 You can take extra classes and practice free.
+Read some reviews from real students.

 Special schedules can be worked out.